OpenwaterHealth/OpenLIFU-3DScanner/mobile-application-openwater/README.md

 # SDK Version 49 -- node version 16

 # Steps to start
+- Install Node.js v16 from here https://nodejs.org/en/download
 - npm install
-- cd face_detector
+- cd mobile-application-openwater
 - npx expo start

 -

 ## Overview

 This project is a mobile application built with React Native, utilizing Expo for face detection and battery status monitoring.
-The app captures images automatically when a face is detected within the camera's view, and it provides various functionalities like saving images, detecting battery charging status, and more.
+The app captures images automatically when a face is detected within the camera's view, and it provides various functionalities like saving images, detecting USB status.

 ## Features